-If you read our previous article about Kent Mountain Bike Trails and the many mountain biking attractions all around Kent, you’ll know that Bedgebury is one of the best for riding in the entirety of Kent.
+If you read our previous article about cycling and mountain biking attractions all around Kent, you’ll know that Bedgebury is one of the best attractions for riding in the entirety of Kent.

 For this article, we’ll be providing a more in-depth breakdown of the specific trails and what riding they’re suited for in the Bedgebury cycling areas.